Pawanshirsath/Pawanshirsath/README.md

 ## 📫 Let's Connect

 I'm always eager to connect with fellow learners, creators, and technologists.
-Feel free to reach out to me on [LinkedIn](#) or drop me an email at [your@email.com](mailto:your@email.com).
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/pawan-shirsath-402752221/) or drop me an email at [realpawanshirsath@gmail.com](mailto:realpawanshirsath@gmail.com).

 Looking forward to new opportunities and collaborations!